History of Standard Chinese: Implementation in the People's Republic

 In both mainland China and Taiwan, the use of Mandarin as the medium of instruction in the educational system and in the media has contributed to the spread of Mandarin.
 As a result, Standard Chinese is now spoken fluently by most people in mainland China and in Taiwan.
+After the handovers of Hong Kong and Macau, the term Putonghua is used in the special administrative regions of China and pinyin is widely used for teaching of Putonghua.
 However, in Hong Kong and Macau, due to historical and linguistic reasons, the language of education and both formal and informal speech remains Cantonese despite the growing use of Standard Chinese.
+At the beginning of the 21st century, one third of Hong Kong's population declared some proficiency in Standard Mandarin, and the figure rose to 48% by 2012.